 SciMingo organises a science communication academy for enthusiastic researchers who want to learn how to share their research as a comprehensible and compelling story.
 We focus on writing, infographics, video, and podcast.

-- Popular science writing (in collaboration with Eos, Fishgrowfeet & Biovox): how to turn your research into a clear and attractive article
+- Popular Science Writing (in collaboration with Eos Wetenschap & BioVox): learn how to turn your research into a clear and compelling article

-- Pitch training (in collaboration with The Floor is Yours): learn how to share your research in a clear and convincing pitch
+- Video & Pitch training (in collaboration with The Floor is Yours): learn how to share your research in a clear and convincing video pitch

-- Infographics (in collaboration with Baryon): how to translate complex data into powerful infographics
+- Infographics (in collaboration with Baryon): translate complex data into powerful visual stories

 - Podcasting (in collaboration with Joris Van Damme, journalist for a.o.
-DS Audio): how to transform your research into a captivating podcast
+DS Audio): transform your research into a compelling audio story

 No experience required